vuongducphuong/documentation/content/applications/finance/accounting/customer_invoices.rst

 Payment
 -------

-In Odoo, an invoice is considered to be paid when the associated accounting entry has been reconciled with the payment entries.
+In Leansoft, an invoice is considered to be paid when the associated accounting entry has been reconciled with the payment entries.
 If there has not been a reconciliation, the invoice will remain in the Open state until you have entered the payment.